cloud-job-analysis/single-node/README.md

 In here,

-the agents will inform the mesos master of the resources it contains The Mesos Master will send a resource offer to framework 1.
+1.)
+The agents will inform the mesos master of the resources it contains 2.)
+The Mesos Master will send a resource offer to framework 1.
-Framework will decide which resources to utilize using tasks Master sends tasks to agents
+3.)
+Framework will decide which resources to utilize using tasks 4.)
+Master sends tasks to agents

 Since we are working with individual jobs instead of frameworks, steps 2 + 3 become unnecessary.
 Instead, the Mesos Master itself should act as the framework scheduler for the individual jobs, denying resource offers that aren’t relevant.